andrew/ultimate-awesome/README.md

 - [Awesome-Machine-learning-for-discovery-of-physical-laws](https://github.com/usccolumbia/Awesome-Machine-learning-for-discovery-of-physical-laws) - A curated list of awesome resources on using machine learning and data science for discovery of physical laws.
 - [Awesome-gait-recognition](https://github.com/XKMar/Awesome-gait-recognition) - A collection of AWESOME things about Gait Recognition.
 - [awesome-text-style-transfer](https://github.com/yd1996/awesome-text-style-transfer) - A list of resources about Text Style Transfer.
+- [awesome-protein-ligand-interactions](https://github.com/YuzheWangPKU/awesome-protein-ligand-interactions) - Official repository for the review article "Modeling protein–ligand interactions for drug discovery in the era of deep learning.".
 - [Awesome-FoodAI](https://github.com/AndrewZhuZJU/Awesome-FoodAI) - AI Research Resources in Food Domain.
 - [awesome-hapi](https://github.com/anhldbk/awesome-hapi) - A curated list of delightful HapiJS packages & resources.
 - [awesome_resource_list](https://github.com/AwesomeRubyist/awesome_resource_list) - Awesome resources and links for Ruby developers.